Japan's jobless rate falls to 2.5% in October

 And at the same time, maybe more people found work that suited them and the number changed.

 For might be 130 jobs for every 100 job seekers, but what kind of jobs are being offered.
-Unfortunately, even in Japan, the trend is more contract work and more part-time work and not as many regular fulltime jobs.
+Unfortunately, even in Japan, the trend is more contract work and more part-time work and not as many regular full time jobs.

 Manufacturing and construction, while good paying jobs, might not be the type of jobs many young workers are looking for these days, as they look for jobs that meet their work/life expectations.